Skip to content

 The Asserting of 'Victim' Status

 Recovering The Past asserts that anyone who has lost a loved one to war has not just been affected by it, but has also become the victim of it.
+Julia Goulding and Evan Derby are two such people.
+They may have outlived the First World War itself, but are undeniable victims of it.

 These victims of war have no dedicated national memorials.
 With very few exceptions, the survivors of war – service personnel and non-combatants alike – are buried in millions of largely anonymous graves, in cemeteries across the world.
 Irrespective of their contribution, sacrifice and suffering through their nation’s war effort, they are a metaphorical army of largely-forgotten people.